 December 23, 2019

-Cooking for the family can be stressful enough and that stress multiplies when you’re cooking for guests with food allergies.
+It’s the holiday season, which means gathering with family and friends, eating delicious food, and enjoying each other’s company.
+However, cooking for the family can be stressful enough, and that stress multiplies when you’re cooking for guests with food allergies.
 Don’t worry, we’ve got you covered!
-This resource will give you the information and confidence to make a tasty and safe holiday dinner.
+We’ve got everything you need right here, including recipes and instructions as well as a few tips and tricks that can help make a tasty and safe holiday dinner.

 How to avoid food allergy reactions when cooking

-The big 8 (or as someone would argue the big 9) are the most common allergies and make up for 90% of all food allergies.
+The Big-9 are the most common allergies and account for 90% of all food allergies.

 These allergens are:

-It can be daunting to try and check all your labels for these 9 allergens, which is why it’s important to understand which ones you need to look out for.
+It can be daunting to try and check all your labels for allergens, but it’s helpful to know that these are the major nine that you need to look out for.

-Contact all your guests and ask if they have any allergies you need to look out for.
+If someone in your family has a food allergy (or multiple allergies), then you should take extra care when planning the menu for your event.
+It’s always better to be safe than sorry, so ask all your guests if they have any allergies or sensitivities that need to be avoided at all costs.
 Even if you know that your cousin has peanut allergies, it’s always safe and nice to double check that there isn’t anything else you should look out for.
 This is also a good time to remind your friends and family about any allergies your family (and the other guests attending) has, so they know what to avoid with their side dishes.

 Even if you think a product is allergen-free, read the label.
-Manufacturers can change their ingredients or even where they make the food that could introduce allergens first unlisted.
+Manufacturers can change their ingredients or even where they make the food, which could introduce new unlisted allergens.

 If you’re having trouble finding a certain ingredient or food without allergens, check out our list below for our favorite food allergy friendly recipes for holiday dinners!